willfurnass/sheffield_hpc/sharc/software/libs/intel_tbb.rst

 TBB can be used with and without :ref:`other Parallel Studio packages
 <sharc-intel-parallel-studio>`.

-To make use of it you first need to start an :ref:`interactive session that has access to multiple cores <submit-queue>`.
+To make use of it you first need to start an :ref:`interactive session that has access to multiple cores <submit_batch_sharc>`.
 Here we request six cores from the clusters' scheduler: ::

         $ qrsh -pe smp 6